apache/beam/learning/tour-of-beam/learning-content/java/core-transforms/partition/description.md

 // You can extract each partition from the PCollectionList using the get method, as follows:
 PCollection<Student> fortiethPercentile = studentsByPercentile.get(4);
 ```

-### Description for example

-The input is integers .
-Inside `applyTransform()` compares each element with 100.
-Numbers that are larger than one `PCollection` array, if smaller in another `PCollection` array.